moorepants/learn-multibody-dynamics/nonholonomic-eom.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`nonholonomic-eom` or Jupyter Notebook:
+   :jupyter-download-script:`nonholonomic-eom` or Jupyter Notebook:
-   :jupyter-download:notebook:`nonholonomic-eom`.
+   :jupyter-download-notebook:`nonholonomic-eom`.

 .. jupyter-execute::